cerner/fhir.cerner.com/content/dstu2/Authorization.md

 }
 ```

-Additionally, the claims specified in the launch resolution response will be included in the custom claims of the authorization token defined by the Cerner Access Token Specification.
+Additionally, the claims specified in the launch resolution response will be included in the custom claims of the authorization token defined by Cerner.

 ```
 "urn:com:cerner:authorization:claims" :